OverviewGeographical classification: Western Alps > Pennine Alps > Mischabel Group > Alphubel > Alphubel East Flank Normal Route from Längflue

 With a difference of level of 1330 meters from Längflue and a distance of about 4 km., the East side normal route is a very popular route, the easiest one to get the summit of Alphubel, a large and massive icy peak belonging to the golden circus of Mischabel Group in Wallis (Swiss Alps).
-This superb 4000 m. peak lies in a majestic icy environment between the Alphubeljoch and the Mischabeljoch and shows the shape of a regular trapezium, culminating with a boundless icy plateau.
-Although easy, this route requires a good alpine experience, developing itself on the mighty and crevassed icy basin of Feegletscher, and involves a complete glacier equipment.
-The route is usually climbed also by the sky-mountaineers in winter and early spring.
-Breathtaking summit views on the Mischabel Group, Monte Rosa Group and Matterhorn.
+This superb 4000 m. peak lies in a majestic icy setting between the Alphubeljoch and the Mischabeljoch and shows the shape of a regular trapezium, culminating with a boundless icy plateau.
+Although fairly easy, this route requires a good alpine experience, developing itself on the mighty and crevassed icy basin of Feegletscher, and involves a complete glacier equipment.
+The route is usually climbed also by the sky-mountaineers in late winter and spring.
+Breathtaking summit views over the Mischabel Group, Monte Rosa Group and Matterhorn.

-HistoryAlphubel First summiters: T.H.
+HistoryAlphubel First summiters : T.H.
 Hinchliff and Leslie Stephen with the guides Melchior Anderegg and Peter Parren (August, 9th 1860)

 First summiters of East Side route: unknown